 3. Create Your Irrigation Design.

-Create a first draft irrigation design.
+Create an irrigation design or have someone make one for you.
 Way too many people run out and buy a pump at this point, often because they see one on sale, and then they try to design the irrigation to match the pump.
 That is possible to do, but it is not the best way and will almost always result in problems and substantial extra expenses.
-Design your irrigation system first, then get a pump with the exact capacity to operate it.
+Design your irrigation system first, then get a pump with the capacity to operate it.
 Once you have designed your irrigation system you will know the exact flow and pressure it requires and can buy the right pump.
-The Irrigation Design Tutorial on this website will guide you step by step through the design process and goes into detail on the unique design requirements for irrigation systems that use pumps.
+The Irrigation Design Tutorial on this website will guide you step-by-step through the design process.
+Unlike most irrigation design tutorials this one goes into detail on the unique design requirements for irrigation systems that use pumps.

 Once you know the exact pressure and flow requirements of your irrigation system you can research the available pump models and select a preliminary pump model that meets the requirements you established above.

 At this point go back and take another look at your irrigation design.
 You might wish to make minor changes to the irrigation system design based on what you now know.
-You will have learned a lot more at this point than you knew up at the start of step 3!
+You will have learned a lot more at this point than you knew when you started!
 Usually all is good at this point.
 But sometimes you will discover that a minor tweak of the irrigation design would allow the use of a less expensive or more efficient pump, and it might be worth making the change while it is still only a change on paper.

 4. Start Shopping!

-Although this method requires considerable up-front effort it will give you an excellent balance between pump and irrigation system, leaving you with a very efficient irrigation system!
-A little up-front time invested is going to save you money for years to come.
+Yes, this method of selecting a pump requires considerable up-front effort!
+However, it will give you an excellent balance between pump and irrigation, leaving you with a very efficient irrigation system!
+The pump is a major part of your system and a good pump is not cheap.
+It should work efficiently to save you money day-after-day, and provide many years of trouble-free service.
+Remember that a little up-front time invested is likely to save you money for years to come.